Maine Practice Materials with helpful tips

 Criminal Practice

 Alexander, Hon.
 Donald G., Maine Jury Instruction Manual, 4th ed.
-Charlottesville, VA: Lexis Law Publishers, and online at lexis.com
+Charlottesville, VA: Lexis Law Publishers

 Maine Department of the Attorney General Opinions (also variously named Reports of the A.G., Annual Report of the A.G., etc.), 1859,1861-1867,1869-1873,1879-1884,1889,1931/32,1941/42-1972;1986 to date; gaps filled in by fiche.